Brampton Grange

-The Brampton Grange in Brampton, Cambridgeshire, England, is a historic building that dates back to 1773.
-The building was once vital to the planning and bombing of Germany as the United States Army Air Forces (USAAF) 1st Bombardment Division, part of the Eighth Air Force, was based here from 1943 to 1945, during the Second World War.
+Brampton Grange in Brampton, Cambridgeshire, England, is a historic building that dates to 1773.
+Used as a school in the 19th century, the building was later vital to the planning and execution of a bombing campaign against Germany during the Second World War: the United States Army Air Forces (USAAF) 1st Bombardment Division, part of the Eighth Air Force, was based here from 1943 to 1945.

-The Brampton Grange closed in 2007-2008 after many years of use as a hotel, bar and restaurant.
-In November 2015 building work was completed and the building was converted into 11 luxury apartments and marketed by Villager Homes, Brampton.
+After the war, Brampton Grange was later adapted for use as a hotel, bar and restaurant.
+It closed in 2007–2008.
+Several years later it was redeveloped for luxury residences.
+In November 2015 work was completed on 11 apartments and associated amenities in the building.

 Brampton's First Girls School

 Until the removal of the eastern wing by developers, marks could be seen on the walls from school girls carvings from their pencils.

 Ridley Haim Herschell was asked by Lady Olivia Sparrow to manage her schools in Leigh-on-Sea, Essex and Brampton, Cambridgeshire.
 The school was at the Grange.
-Ridley went on to be well known in the religious community.
+Herschell had married Helen Skirving, daughter of William Mowbray of Edinburgh.
+Their eldest son, Farrer (1837–1899), was born at Brampton on 2 November 1837.